vassilux/toasterlovin.com/source/_posts/2012-09-01-is-the-attribute-actually-optional.markdown

 ---
 layout: post
-title: "Is the attribute actually optional?"
+title: "Is the Attribute Actually Optional?"
 date: 2012-09-01 11:01
 comments: true
+categories:
+- Programming
+- Ruby on Rails
-categories: Rails Testing
+- Testing
 ---

 Ruby on Rails model attributes are optional by default.
 That is, unless you specify otherwise, an attribute is _not_ required for a model instance to be valid.
 I like to test that this is, in fact, the case.